elixirscript/elixirscript/README.md

 #Current Limitations (Most if not all of these will be lifted as development goes on)

-  * Limited destructing (only works currently for binding variables)
   * No bitstring
   * No defmacro
   * No try